makinacorpus/DbToolsBundle/docs/content/database-vendors.md

 - MariaDB 11 or higher
 - MySQL 5.7 or higher

-But, some of the DbToolsBundle functionnalies could work with other vendors.
+But, some of the DbToolsBundle functionnalities could work with other vendors.

-Some of those vendors are only unit-tested but has never been really experienced in production.
-If you use one of them in production and think it should/could be marked as "Working", feel free to open an issue on Github.
+Some of those vendors are only unit-tested and have never been really experienced in production.
+If you use one of them in production and think it should/could be marked as "Working", feel free to [open an issue on Github](https://github.com/makinacorpus/DbToolsBundle/issues/new).

-If the vendor you use is unsupported and you want it to be added to this list, feel free to open an issue on Github.
+If the vendor you use is unsupported and you want it to be added to this list, feel free to [open an issue on Github](https://github.com/makinacorpus/DbToolsBundle/issues/new).
 If there is enough people interested, we could consider to add it.

 Here is a matrix of the current state of support: